 Interactively from the shell: The user can also make use of PGX, as if it is a separate application, by using the PGX shell.
 Once the user starts up the PGX shell, he/she can load graphs, invoke algorithms, and browse/export results in a very simple manner using the shell.

 Remote usage: For both use cases above, you can either use PGX locally or remotely.
 In the remote case you need to start PGX on a webserver and provide the client with a hostname and port to connect to.
 If you use PGX locally, it will simply spin up a local PGX instance on which you can work without any HTTP overhead.

 Check our tutorials for more information on how to use PGX.

 For the local and remote use cases, PGX provides two different levels of APIs.

 Core API: The Core API is a single layer of API methods that expose all of the features of PGX.
 The Core API allows detailed, fine-grained control of the PGX engine.

 Analyst API: The Analyst API is a convenience API layer that provides an easy access to the built-in algorithms.
 It hides the details of the Core API.

 This version of PGX is released under the OTN license.
-Please see the Readme document for more details about the license.
+Please see the documentation for more details about the OTN release and its limitations.